-Last night in our community Soul Circle webinar we explored the vulnerability of resting.
+Last night in a webinar we explored the vulnerability of resting.
 My mentor, Dr. Neufeld, said “all growth comes from a state of rest.”
 There’s much we can unpack about this statement, for there are many levels of rest.

 One form of rest is resting from our ideals – softening the expectations we hold for ourselves.
 This includes our healing.